 - Do you need or want specialized programs, such as those for women, LGBTQ, or co-occurring mental health conditions?

-If you are still uncertain about the best route forward, you can speak with your healthcare provider or call 800-662-4357 to speak to a specialist about treatment options.
+If you are still uncertain about the best route forward, you can speak with your healthcare provider or call 800-743-5860 (Who Answers?) to speak to a specialist about treatment options.
 Getting an assessment from a professional is a great way to understand the level of care you need and where you can find it.

 - Center for Substance Abuse Treatment.
 (2014).
 What is substance abuse treatment?
 A booklet for families.
 HHS Publication No. (SMA) 14-4126.
 Rockville, MD: Substance Abuse and Mental Health Services Administration.